 An entity creates the context before it first accesses the TBS and maintains the context until it is finished performing TBS accesses.
 For example, in the case of a TSS, the TCG core services (TCS) feature of the TSS would create a TBS context when it starts up, and it would keep that context active until it shuts down.

-The TBS restricts access to the TBS API to the Administrators, NT AUTHORITY\LocalService, and NT AUTHORITY\NetworkService accounts.
+For Windows Server 2008 and Windows Vista, the TBS restricts access to the TBS API to the Administrators, NT AUTHORITY\LocalService, and NT AUTHORITY\NetworkService accounts.
 By default, these accounts are the only ones that can connect to TBS and create contexts.
-Access restrictions can be modified by creating a registry key Access with a string (REG_SZ) registry value name SecurityDescriptor under it as follows:
+Access restrictions can be modified by creating a registry key Access with a string (REG_SZ) registry value name SecurityDescriptor

 HKEY_LOCAL_MACHINE Software Microsoft TPM Access SecurityDescriptor = SecurityDescriptor

 By default, the maximum number of contexts supported by the TBS is 25.
 This number can be altered by creating or modifying a DWORD registry value named MaxContexts under HKEY_LOCAL_MACHINE\Software\Microsoft\Tpm.
 Real-time TBS context usage can be observed by using the performance monitor tool to track the number of TBS contexts.

 For Windows 8, Windows Server 2012 and later, the TBS allows access to standard users and administrators.
 The SecurityDescriptor and MaxContexts registry keys became obsolete.
 For Windows 8, Windows Server 2012 and later, the TBS restricts access to certain commands using Command Blocking.